Fatal Frame: Maiden of Black Water: Synopsis

 Miu, who initially goes there to help Yuri, sees a vision of her mother on the mountain.
-Later venturing there on her own, she learns that her father was Miku's dead brother Mafuyu.
-Miku goes to see her brother one last time, two endings play out.
-In the "Bad" ending, Miku goes into the afterlife to be with Mafuyu, leaving Miu all alone.
-In the "Good" ending, Miku is saved from the mountain's power by Miu.
+Later venturing there on her own, she learns that her father was Miku's dead brother Mafuyu: Miu's birth as a child of the living and the dead shortened Miku's life, only surviving this long due to Hikami Mountain's power.
+Miku goes to see her brother one last time pursued by Miu, and two endings play out depending on Miu's final actions.
+In the "Bad" ending, Miku goes into the afterlife to be with Mafuyu, leaving Miu alone.
+In the "Good" ending, Miu saves Miku from the mountain's power.

-Ren, while helping Yuri and Miu, regularly crosses paths with Shiragiku and learns that recurring dreams he has been having are the inherited memories of his ancestor Asou.
+Ren, while helping Yuri and Miu and investigating the mountains on his own account, regularly crosses paths with Shiragiku.
+He learns that recurring dreams he has been having are the inherited memories of his ancestor Asou.
 Depending on his actions, he either unites or breaks up with Ose as Asou's present-day avatar, or puts Shiragiku to rest and returns to the living world.

-Yuri's search through the mountain leads to her encountering many of the powerful ghosts and using her Camera Obscura to lay them to rest.
+Yuri's search through the mountain leads to her encountering many of its ghosts and using her Camera Obscura to lay them to rest.
 Learning of Ose's history, she heads to a final confrontation with her.
-Depending on where she sees Ose, two endings play out.
-In the "Bad" ending, Yuri commits suicide with Ose and the curse goes on claiming more victims.
-In the "Good" ending, Yuri frees Ose from her duty, allowing her and the other spirits to pass on, while Yuri returns to the world of the living with Hisoka by her side.
-If the player gets the "Good" ending, a post-credits scene plays where Rui wakes up to find Ren in front of her, before he tells her he will remain by her side forever.
+Depending on where she sees Ose before the final battle, two endings play out.
+In the "Bad" ending, Yuri commits suicide with Ose, leaving Hisoka in tears.
+In the "Good" ending, Yuri shares Ose's pain, allowing her and the other spirits to pass on, while Yuri returns to the world of the living with Hisoka by her side.
+If the player gets the "Good" ending, a post-credits scene plays where Rui wakes up to find Ren in front of her, telling her he will remain by her side forever.